linode/docs/docs/guides/databases/couchdb/using-couchdb-on-ubuntu-2004/index.md

 CouchDB automatically assigns an ID to the document if you do not explicitly provide one.
 However, CouchDB recommends that production applications create document IDs explicitly.
 Doing so prevents duplication of documents if your application has to retry its connection to the CouchDB database.
     {{< /note >}}

-1. The above returns an ID corresponding to the new document.
+1. The above command returns an ID corresponding to the new document.
 Likewise, the `_all_docs` command gives the ID for each document it lists.
-These IDs can be used to access the identified document as follows; replace `id-string` with the ID for the desired document:
+These IDs can be used to access the identified document by replacing `id-string` with the ID for the desired document.

         curl -X GET http://admin:password@127.0.0.1:5984/example-db/id-string